Members can make a payment by:

 How do I set up, edit, or delete my auto pay plan?

-- We've put together a few quick guides to show you how to set up, edit, or delete your auto pay plan.
+We've put together a quick guide to show you how to set up, edit, or delete your auto pay plan.

 Things you should know about your plan